 Lien was the Assistant Conductor of the Polish National Radio Symphony Orchestra in Katowice (NOSPR) from 2016 to 2018, and also served as Musikalische Assistenz to the Richard-Strauss-Festival in Garmisch-Partenkirchen.
 He has assisted conductors such as Alexander Liebreich, Lawrence Foster, Giancarlo Guerrero, Manfred Honeck, Cristian Măcelaru, Leonard Slatkin and Yan Pascal Tortelier.

-Highlights of his 2018/19 season includes debuts with NFM Wrocław Philharmonic, Kraków Philharmonic, Polish Baltic Philharmonic and Danubia Orchestra Óbuda; concerts with NOSPR at the International Mozartiana Festival in Gdańsk and Katowice; and invitations to participate at the OFUNAM International Conducting Competition in Mexico City and 2nd Antal Dorati International Conducting Competition in Budapest.
+Highlights of his 2018/19 season includes debuts with NFM Wrocław Philharmonic, Kraków Philharmonic, Polish Baltic Philharmonic, Danubia Orchestra Óbuda and Ensemble Villa Musica; concerts with NOSPR at the International Mozartiana Festival in Gdańsk and Katowice; and invitations to participate at the OFUNAM International Conducting Competition in Mexico City and 2nd Antal Dorati International Conducting Competition in Budapest.

 Lien has worked with prominent orchestras around the world, including the City of Birmingham Symphony Orchestra, Festival Strings Lucerne, MDR Leipzig Radio Symphony Orchestra, Moscow Philharmonic Orchestra, Richmond Symphony Orchestra, Seoul Philharmonic Orchestra and Stavanger Symphony Orchestra, among others.

-Lien was invited to participate in masterclasses at distinguished festivals, and worked with Bernard Haitink at the Lucerne Festival, Marin Alsop and Cristian Măcelaru at the Cabrillo Festival of Contemporary Music, and Stefan Asbury at the Tanglewood Music Festival.
+He also participated in masterclasses at prominent festivals with distinguished conductors, such as Bernard Haitink at the Lucerne Festival, Marin Alsop and Cristian Măcelaru at the Cabrillo Festival of Contemporary Music, and Stefan Asbury at the Tanglewood Music Festival.
 He was the only international participant invited to the 4th Seoul Philharmonic Conducting Masterclass, where he received guidance from Markus Stenz and Thierry Fischer.
-Lien also conducted in the INTERAKTION Dirigentenwerkstatt des Kritischen Orchesters with musicians from leading German orchestras and was named an inaugural Mahler Conducting Fellow for the Colorado MahlerFest XXIX.
+He also conducted in the INTERAKTION Dirigentenwerkstatt des Kritischen Orchesters with musicians from leading German orchestras and was named an inaugural Mahler Conducting Fellow for the Colorado MahlerFest XXIX.

-In addition, Lien is also the Music Director of the award-winning Orchestra Collective, one of Singapore’s finest wind ensembles, and served as the Eastman Conducting Fellow of the Rochester Philharmonic Orchestra from 2014 to 2016.
+In addition, Lien is the Music Director of the award-winning Orchestra Collective, one of Singapore’s finest wind ensembles, and served as the Eastman Conducting Fellow of the Rochester Philharmonic Orchestra from 2014 to 2016.
 His artistic achievements have earned him the Walter Hagen Conducting Prize, Bruno Walter Conducting Scholarship and was named winner of the Princess Galyani Vadhana Institute of Music Call for Conductor as well as The American Prize in Orchestral Conducting.